 Our European Destinations List

-The following provides you with links to our pages for each European city or location we have visited.
-The text for each city is from Wiki, and as always, we thank them for their concise and informative data.
+This page provides you with links to our pages for each European city or location we have visited.
+Most of the text for each city is from Wiki, and as always, we thank them for their concise and informative data.

 Cities and/or Locations in Germany

 Rothenburg ob der Tauber, Germany

 A town in the district of Ansbach of Mittelfranken (Middle Franconia), the Franconia region of Bavaria, Germany.
 It is well known for its well-preserved medieval old town, a destination for tourists from around the world.
 It is part of the popular Romantic Road through southern Germany.

 Click the image to the left to view our Image Gallery for Rothenburg, or click here to view our Rothenburg Page.

 The second-largest city of the German federal state of Bavaria after its capital of Munich, and its 511,628 (2016) inhabitants make it the 14th largest city of Germany.
 On the Pegnitz River (from its confluence with the Rednitz in Fürth onwards: Regnitz, a tributary of the River Main) and the Rhine–Main–Danube Canal, it lies in the Bavarian administrative region of Middle Franconia, and is the largest city and the unofficial capital of Franconia.